Create a new module

 Add the following code to your module code to enable logging to the Viam app, depending on the language you using to code your module.
 You can log in this fashion from the model definition file or files, the entry point (main program) file, or both, depending on your logging needs:

-To enable your Python module to write log messages to the Viam app, add the following lines to your code:
+To enable your Python module to write resource-level log messages to the Viam app, add the following lines to your code:

 # In your import block, import the logging package: